Automatic access to email if unexpected downtime occurs

 The benefits of Email Continuity

-The Spambrella service will continue to try and check the customer’s mail server, as per the standard set-up.
-As we are unable to relay the email from our system to the customer’s server (as it is down), we are required by RFC to send a deferral notice back to the sending mail server that we have not been successful in delivering the email.
+During the outage, Spambrella will continue to try and check the customer’s mail server, as per the standard set-up.
+As we are unable to relay the email from our system to the customer’s server (as it is down), we are required by RFC to send a deferral notice to the sending mail server that we have been unsuccessful in delivering the email.
 As long as the customer’s mail server is down, we will continue to send deferral messages for some time (we set 30 days) then bounce the message back to the sender.
-It is important that the customer mail server be brought back as soon as possible to not lose email.
+The customer’s mail server should be repaired as soon as possible to not lose email.

 Testing Emergency Inbox

-For testing the Emergency Inbox, you can deadhead the SMTP delivery address by changing the delivery server to 22.214.171.124 This should start spooling and deferring the messages putting them in the Emergency Inbox.
+For testing the Emergency Inbox, you can deadhead the SMTP delivery address by changing the delivery server to 126.96.36.199 This will spool and defer the messages to the Emergency Inbox.
+Ensure that all accounts needed are set to minimum access level of End-user and are created (per the timing).

 How to access Emergency Inbox – The Emergency Inbox feature is available by default to all registered accounts with at least end-user privileges to access the interface.
 There are a pre-determined number of days that this Emergency Inbox is available.
 This is termed as Instant Replay in the features.